Summary

 A qualitative argument: I work in a tax office in Germany and have direct connections to middle-class clients operating commercial businesses.
 Many of my relatives have their own businesses.
 Two of them have companies related to the housing sector (architect and electrician), and one is self-employed in the automobile business.
 I'm receiving red flags left and right: investors are bailing out, housing construction is weakening significantly because of cancellations, cosmetic repairs on cars are being postponed, and commercial businesses have too much inventory because they expected supply chain disruptions to last and ordered multiples of their usual stock in 2021 and early 2022 (maybe an additional explanation for the previous shipping craze).
 In times of surging energy costs, the average consumer will reduce unnecessary spending.
 Usually, that's spending on things.
 A bad sign for the demand side of Container Shipping.

 The supply side is extremely worrying too.
-A total of 6.22 m TEU worth of vessels are now on order.
+A total of 6.22m TEU worth of vessels are now on order.
 That equates to an orderbook-to-fleet ratio of 25%.
 Most of the vessels will be delivered in 2023 and 2024.
 This makes for a perfect storm of exploding supply and decreasing demand in the next two years.

 Regarding the dividend policy of ZIM: If I would manage a Liner company heavily exposed to Freight Rates, and I would see Freight Rates rapidly declining in orders of magnitude, which would seriously endanger my profitability in a year or so, I'd try to limit unnecessary spending.
 From a business side, it just doesn't make sense to distribute 50% of net earnings as dividends while Freight Rates come down crashing.
 Therefore, I wouldn't discard the possibility of a decrease in the variable dividends of ZIM.
 The "fixed" yield provides great article titles, though: